Sexual Violence Prevention and Response

 Is freely given and can be revoked at any time.

-- Cannot be obtained if someone abuses a position of trust, power, or authority.
+- obtained if someone abuses a position of trust, power, or authority.
 There is no consent if someone uses a position of power or authority to get someone to engage in unwanted sexual activity.

 - Is revocable at any time.
 Consent does not exist if someone has said ‘yes,’ but then says ‘no’ later with words or body language.

 - Does not exist if someone has said ‘no’ with words or body language.